rwatson724/SAS-Graphs-Clinical-Trials-Example/Program/Chapter 2/README.md

-Data for Chapter 2 is found in the Data/CDISC Pilot Study/adam and Data/TFLDATA folder.
+Data for Chapter 2 is found in the Data/CDISC Pilot Study/adam and Data/TFLDATA folders.
 It uses the following data sets:

 		Data/CDISC Pilot Study/adam: ADTTE, ADAE